Skip to main content

 COMT Met/Met + APOE4 Carrier Excessive dopamine risk; impaired neuronal repair.
 Potentially negative.
 Synergistic risk from both pathways.
 Hormone therapy may require extreme caution; focus on non-hormonal pathways for cognitive support is critical.

 For some, this may mean standard testosterone or estradiol administration.
-For others, it might involve lower doses, the use of selective estrogen receptor modulators (SERMs), or prioritizing peptide therapies like Sermorelin or CJC-1295 to support through alternative pathways, such as the growth hormone axis.
+For others, it might involve lower doses, the use of selective estrogen receptor modulators (SERMs), or prioritizing peptide therapies like Sermorelin or CJC-1295 to support cognitive function through alternative pathways, such as the growth hormone axis.
 The future of endocrine system support lies in this highly personalized, genetically-informed approach.

 References